One of the Oldest Traditions in Tuscany and Arezzo

 The Joust is held twice every year – on the third Saturday in June and on the first Sunday in September in Arezzo's beautiful Piazza Grande.
 Festivities start a week earlier when the captains take an oath, draw the sequence in which they'll charge and practice throughout the week in the evenings.

-You can view more details on the program on the official site.
+You can view a more detailed program on the official site here.

 The event has its origins in the Middle Ages, and it can be considered an evolution of the military training exercises for knights.
 It was supposed to simulate battle: the knights practiced using their lance on a “puppet” who represented the bad guy.
 During the time of the Crusades, the bad guy was the Saracens or Moors and thus the tradition began.

-For tickets for the seated bleachers, you can reserve by email see side bar for details.
+For tickets for the seated bleachers, you can book online on the official website; see sidebar for details.
 You can also wait and just head to Arezzo for standing spots in the main Piazza Grande.